-Co-Director, Sustainability in Prisons Project
+Senior Advisor for Corrections, Sustainability in Prisons Project

 Deputy Secretary for Washington State Department of Corrections

-In 2003, while serving as the superintendent of the Cedar Creek Corrections Center, Dan implemented many cost-saving conservation initiatives involving both offenders and correctional staff.
-Activities ranged from recycling, worm composting and rainwater catchment systems to beekeeping, horticulture and an organic garden that supports the prison’s food services.
-Later, as the superintendent of the Stafford Creek Corrections Center, he initiated large-scale sustainable operations to lessen the financial and environmental impacts of the facility’s 2000 inmates, 600 staff and expansive 210-acre site.
+In 2003, while serving as the Superintendent of the Cedar Creek Corrections Center, Dan implemented many cost-saving conservation initiatives involving both offenders and correctional staff.
+Activities ranged from recycling, worm composting, and rainwater catchment systems to beekeeping, horticulture, and an organic garden that supported the prison’s food services.
+Later, as the Superintendent of the Stafford Creek Corrections Center, he initiated large-scale sustainable operations to lessen the financial and environmental impacts of the facility’s 2000 inmates, 600 staff, and expansive 210-acre site.
 Promoting to WDOC headquarters, he spearheaded sustainable operations system-wide and advanced rehabilitative educational programs such as K-9 Rescue in which inmates train troubled dogs for adoption.